Carlapl3/financial-services-trend-monitor/README.md

 # Financial Services Trend Monitor

-> Agentic AI system that converts regulatory and fintech signals into prioritized executive briefings.
+> Agentic AI system that converts regulatory and fintech developments into prioritized executive briefings.

 ---

 ## Overview

-Monitors financial services intelligence sources — regulatory bodies and payments infrastructure — and converts unstructured developments into prioritized strategic briefings.
+Monitors regulatory and payments-related developments in financial services and transforms unstructured information into prioritized executive briefings.

-Designed to demonstrate how agentic architectures can reduce research latency and improve signal prioritization in advisory and financial services environments.
+Designed to showcase how agentic system design can shorten research cycles and support faster, higher-quality decision-making in advisory and financial services contexts.

 ---